canonical/netplan/doc/netplan.md

 :   Enable DHCP for IPv6.
 Off by default.

+``accept-ra`` (bool)

+:   Accept Router Advertisement that would have the kernel configure IPv6 by itself.
+    On by default.

 ``addresses`` (sequence of scalars)

 :   Add static addresses to the interface in addition to the ones received